Invarion/invarion-docs/docs/rapidplan/object-properties-and-transformations/control-points-and-snapping.md

 ## Keeping Control Points straight

-Irrespective of what item you are drawing or altering, you can keep your control points in a perfectly straight line by holding down the **SHIFT** key as you are drawing.
+Irrespective of what item you are drawing or altering, you can keep your control points in a perfectly straight line by holding down the **Shift** key as you are drawing.
 The same applies if you are moving an existing control point.

 This technique is especially helpful when drawing straight roadways.